tpartridge89/ElderTeej/README.md

 G to toggle helmet
 H to call horse
 M4 for dual wield blocking
-DEL for STB Widgets menu
+DEL for SKSE Menu Framework menu
 END for Community Shaders menu
 PGDN for Modex
 F11 for Hotkey Reminder